WESH: News operation

 Bauman's approach earned the station national attention, including a feature in The New York Times Magazine, but ratings initially fell, which Bauman attributed to stiff competition in the 4 p.m. timeslot.
 At the end of the decade, WFTV experienced sharp declines in the ratings for its newscasts, and WESH surged to first at 11 p.m. and a close second at 6 p.m.
 Even though WFTV later regained first place, all three stations were within three percentage points of the audience.
 By 2001, WESH was back in first for its late newscast as NBC's prime-time lineup outrated ABC.
 For the first time in years, a slumping WFTV opened the door for a three-station race in Orlando TV news, but it held on to a large lead in the early evening ratings.
 In 2002, WFTV rehired two-time former news director Bob Jordan to turn that station around; a strong prime time performance by CBS lifted WKMG to first place.
 By 2005, WESH was narrowly in third at 11 p.m. and a distant second at 6.
+In 2003, WESH won a Alfred I. duPont–Columbia University Award for its coverage of the Space Shuttle Columbia disaster, and the next year it won a Peabody Award for an investigation into the quality of newly built homes, conducted with the Orlando Sentinel.

 Amid declining ratings, WESH introduced a new 4 p.m. news hour in 2006.
 By 2009, WESH was back in second in all news time slots, a position it retained in 2012 while also leading in viewers at 4.
 The station continued to be competitive with WFTV in late news, with both stations being able to claim leadership depending on how viewership was measured, and was second in early news.
 A 7 p.m. newscast debuted in 2023, bringing the station's total news output to 65 1/2 hours a week.